martinluedtke/martinluedtke.github.io/_pages/about.md

     carried this out for **Z**[1/2]-integral points on the thrice-punctured line, thereby obtaining the first nontrivial example of a curve where Kim's conjecture is proved for infinitely many choices of p.
 The preprint is [here](https://arxiv.org/pdf/2305.09462.pdf).

+  * With Xiang Li, I am extending the Chabauty–Kim method for the thrice-punctured line to number fields, in particular cyclotomic fields.
+We can show that Kim's Conjecture holds for **Z**[ζ₃]-points but, the polylogarithmic quotient is insufficient to prove Kim's Conjecture for integral points over imaginary quadratic fields different from **Q**(ζ₃).

   * The p-adic section conjecture for a smooth projective curve X over a finite extension K of _**Q**<sub>p</sub>_ predicts that every section of the